rhyslwells/Data-Archive/content/standardised/Boxplot.md

 - **Maximum:** The largest data point excluding outliers.
 - **Outliers:** Data points that fall outside 1.5 times the interquartile range (IQR) above Q3 or below Q1.
 - [[Interquartile Range (IQR) Detection]]

-## Implementing Boxplot in Python

-You can create a boxplot in Python using libraries like Matplotlib and Seaborn.
-Here's how you can do it:

 ## Implementation

 ```python